Product

 Discover the differences between on-premise and cloud-based RMM solutions to find the best fit for your business needs.

 That’s the magic of remote monitoring and management (RMM).
-With an RMM platform, you can spot and sort out hiccups, slowdowns, and anomalies as they happen.
+An RMM platform can spot and sort out hiccups, slowdowns, and anomalies as they happen.
 This proactive monitoring triggers prompt solutions before they disrupt your IT systems and infrastructure.

-When choosing among available RMM solutions, a key decision is whether to opt for on-premise or cloud services.
+When choosing between different RMM solutions, a key decision is whether to opt for on-premise or cloud-based RMM services.
 Which one is right for your business?
 We’ll help you decide.

 On-premise RMM software offers localized control and customization for businesses managing their IT infrastructure in-house.

-On-premise remote monitoring and management (RMM) software, often called "on-prem," is installed and operated directly within a business's physical location.
+On-premise remote monitoring and management software, often called "on-prem," is installed and operated directly within a company's physical location.

-These remote tools are hosted on local servers and require the installation of RMM agents on each device that needs to be managed.
+These remote tools are hosted on local servers.
+They also require the installation of RMM agents on each device that needs to be managed.

-In an on-premise setup, all data these agents collect is transmitted to an on-site centralized system.
+In an on-premise setup, RMM agents collect and transmit data to an on-site centralized system.

-Administrators access this system directly, allowing them to remotely manage and monitor the health of various endpoint devices, such as servers, desktops, and other network devices.
+IT administrators can access this system directly, enabling remote management of various endpoint devices.
+These include servers, desktops, and other network devices.

-This type of RMM tool is often chosen by organizations that prioritize in-house control over their IT environments.
+This type of RMM tool is suitable for organizations that prioritize in-house control over their IT environments.
 They usually have specific compliance requirements dictating local data storage and backup solutions.

 On-premise RMM solutions also allow businesses to customize their setup to match their specific needs.
 However, this approach typically requires a dedicated IT team to handle maintenance, updates, and patch management.

-Cloud-based RMM software is a back-office solution that helps a managed service provider (MSP) manage client IT operations and proactively monitor client endpoints.
-Cloud technology is helping businesses to improve network management.
+Cloud-based RMM software is a back-office solution that helps a managed service provider (MSP) oversee client IT operations and proactively monitor client endpoints.

 Unlike on-premise RMM tools, a cloud-based RMM system is a remote monitoring and management solution hosted on the Internet.
 Instead of installing it on local machines from a physical location, it's accessed through the web.